truenas/documentation/content/en/docs/TrueNAS/ssh-connections.md

 This only works for users that use command line versions of *scp* and *sftp*.
 When SSH is configured, authenticated users with a user account can use *ssh* to log into the TrueNAS system over the network.
 User accounts are created by going to **Accounts > Users** and clicking ADD.

+By default, the user will see their home directory after logging in with SSH.
-While the SSH login defaults to the user home directory, users are able to navigate outside their home directory, which can pose a security risk.
+However, the user can still navigate to system locations outside their home directory, so take security precautions before granting users SSH access to the system.
+One method to increase security is to change a user's shell to only allow file transfers.

 To allow users to use *scp* and *sftp* to transfer files between their local computer and their home directory on the TrueNAS system, while restricting them from logging into the system using *ssh*.
 To configure this scenario, go to **Accounts > Users** and edit the desired user account.